BOOK NOW

 Day 1: USA - Spain

-Depart USA for your overnight flight to Spain.
+Depart for your overnight flight to Spain.
 Dinner and breakfast will be served on board.

-Upon arrival in Spain, collect your luggage in the baggage claim area, and continue to the Arrival’s Hall, where you will be greeted by a tour escort and/or driver.
+Upon arrival in Spain, collect your luggage in the baggage claim area and continue to the arrival hall, where you will be greeted by a tour escort and/or driver.
 You will make your way to the bus and transfer to your hotel.
-As you motor through the scenic countryside of Cantabria, Spain, enjoy the lush green mountains before arriving to the hamlet of Garabandal.
+As you drive through the scenic countryside of Cantabria, Spain, enjoy seeing the lush green mountains before arriving in Santander.
 Check into your hotel for dinner and an overnight.

 Day 3: Garabandal

-After breakfast, start your day visiting Garabandal.
-Little has changed in this rural town since June 18, 1961 when four children had an apparition first of an Angel, sent to prepare the children for a visit from the Virgin.
-From July 2, 1961 sporadically until Nov 13, 1965, the Blessed Virgin visited them, speaking, guiding and confiding secrets of future events.
+After breakfast, spend the day in Garabandal.
+Little has changed in this rural town since June 18, 1961, when four children had an apparition of an Angel, sent to prepare them for a visit from the Blessed Virgin Mary.
+From July 2, 1961, until November 13, 1965, Our Lady appeared to the children and confided secrets of future events.
 The children reported a promised future miracle at the grove of pine trees on a bluff overlooking the village of Garabandal.
-It will be on the feast-day of a little known martyr of the Eucharist and coincide with an event in the Church.
+It will be on the feast day of a little-known martyr of the Eucharist and coincide with an event in the Church.
 In the afternoon, travel to Santo Toribio de Liebana Monastery.
-The monastery was founded prior to the 6th Century.
-According to tradition, the Monastery venerates the largest piece of the Lignum Crucis discovered in Jerusalem by Saint Helena of Constantinople and brought from the Church of the Holy Sepulchre by Saint Turibius of Astorga.
-The left arm of the True Cross is kept on a gilded silver reliquary.
-The monastery was initially dedicated to St. Martin of Tours but its name was changed in the 12th Century.
-On April 16, 1961, the Franciscan friars, custodians of the Holy Places, were entrusted with the relic’s safekeeping and with the promotion of the devotion to the Holy Cross.
-You will return to Garabandal for dinner and an overnight.
+The monastery was founded before the 6th century.
+According to tradition, the monastery venerates the largest piece of the Lignum Crucis (the True Cross) discovered in Jerusalem by Saint Helena of Constantinople and brought from the Church of the Holy Sepulchre by Saint Turibius of Astorga.
+The left arm of the True Cross is kept in a gilded silver reliquary.
+The monastery was initially dedicated to St. Martin of Tours, but its name was changed in the 12th century.
+On April 16, 1961, the Franciscan friars, custodians of the Holy Places, were entrusted with the safekeeping of the relic and with promoting devotion to the Holy Cross.
+You will return to the hotel for dinner and an overnight stay.

-Day 4: Garabandal (or Santander) - Santiago de Compostela
+Day 4: Santander - Covadonga - Santiago de Compostela

 After breakfast, depart for Covadonga and visit the Covadonga Sanctuary.
-This Shrine gained popularity following the Battle of Covadonga in 722, at which the Moorish invasion of Spain was first resisted.
+This Shrine gained popularity following the Battle of Covadonga in 722, which marked the defeat of the Moors’ first attempted invasion of Spain.
 A statue of the Virgin Mary, secretly hidden in one of the caves, was believed to have faithfully supported the Christian victory.
-Covadonga is the place where the re-conquest began under King Pelayo, whose remains are buried in the cave alongside Our Lady of Covadonga.
-This is the gateway to the Picos de Europa National Park.
-The Basilica, alongside the cave where pilgrims venerate the statue of Our Lady of Covadonga, is a place of worship and pilgrimage for the people of Asturias.
-The Basilica is in neo-Romanesque style, with two high towers flanking the main entrance.
-Inside there are works of great value, such as a canvass by Madrazo.
-The statue of King Pelayo is in the square by the Basilica.
-The statue of Our Lady of Covadonga, the tomb of King Pelayo and that of King Alfonso I, are in the Holy Cave, with access via a large staircase.
-A spring flows out of the cave and below this there is a fountain with seven spouts.
-On the altar, a gold panel represents the battle of Covadonga.
-Continue on to the great city of Santiago de Compostela for dinner and a restful overnight .
+Covadonga is the site where the conquest began under King Pelayo, whose remains are buried in the cave alongside the statue of Our Lady of Covadonga.
+Covadonga is the gateway to the Picos de Europa National Park.
+Pilgrims venerate the state of Our Lady within the cave, and there is also a Basilica nearby.
+The Basilica is built in the neo-Romanesque style, with two high towers flanking the main entrance.
+Inside, there are great works of art, such as a canvas by Madrazo.
+The statue of King Pelayo is located in the square adjacent to the Basilica.
+The statue of Our Lady of Covadonga, the tomb of King Pelayo, and that of King Alfonso I are in the Holy Cave, which pilgrims can access via a large staircase.
+A spring flows out of the cave, and below this, there is a fountain with seven spouts.
+On the altar, a gold panel represents the Battle of Covadonga.
+We will leave Covadonga and depart for the great city of Santiago de Compostela, where we will have dinner and a restful overnight.

 Day 5: Santiago De Compostela

-This morning, you will walk a few miles of El Camino, and immerse yourselves in the fragrant eucalyptus groves and experience the breathtaking scenery.
-Later this morning, attend the International Pilgrim Mass at the Cathedral of St. James.
-After Mass, there will be free time for lunch.
-In the afternoon, visit the Cathedral of Santiago, formed by Galician granite, this Cathedral is one of the finest architectural examples in Europe as it encompasses Romanesque, Gothic and Baroque styles.
-Additionally, the Cathedral contains numerous and valuable pieces of art that truly captivate the eye.
-Upon entering the Cathedral, tradition will lead, as you will hug the dazzling statue of St. James.
-Following this intimate embrace, you will descend into the crypt where the Patron Saint of Pilgrims’ relics are kept.
-After that, you will enjoy a sightseeing tour of the city.
-Some stops on this tour include the Obradoiro Square, Fonseca Palace, Gemirez Palace, Franco Street, and much more.
-Return to hotel for dinner and an overnight.
+This morning, you will walk a few miles of El Camino, immerse yourselves in the fragrant eucalyptus groves, and experience the breathtaking scenery.
+Later this morning, join in celebrating the International Pilgrim Mass at the Cathedral of St. James.
+After Mass, there will be free time for lunch, followed by a visit to the Cathedral of Santiago.
+The Cathedral is made of Galician granite, one of the finest examples of architectural design in Europe, as it encompasses Romanesque, Gothic, and Baroque styles.
+Additionally, it contains numerous valuable pieces of art that truly captivate the eye.
+Pilgrims traditionally hug the state of St. James as they enter the Cathedral.
+Descend into the crypt where the Patron Saint of Pilgrims relics is displayed.
+Following your visit, enjoy a sightseeing tour of the city.
+Some stops on your tour include the Obradoiro Square, Fonseca Palace, Gelmirez Palace, Franco Street, and much more.
+Your evening will be free to spend at your leisure until dinner and an overnight.

 Day 6: Santiago de Compostela - Lisbon